UT WIC Eng

 Peanut butter

-Allowed: *Brands listed below; 15 oz to 18 oz creamy, crunchy, extra crunchy, or natural
+Allowed: *Brands listed below; 15 to 18 oz creamy, crunchy, extra crunchy, or natural

 ✘ Not Allowed: Added honey, jelly, marshmallows, chocolate, or other similar ingredients, reduced-fat, peanut butter spreads, or reduced-fat peanut butter spreads